peterlindkvist/minimum-viable-editor/README.md

     const mve = require('minimum-viable-editor');

     mve.init({
       storage : 'file',
-     filePath : path.join(__dirname, 'data', 'content.json'),
+      contentPath : path.join(__dirname, 'data', 'content.json'),
+      filesPath : path.join(__dirname, 'data', 'files'),
+      editorUrl : '/editor',
       hash : 'editor'
     });

     const app = express();
     app.use(mve.addContent); // adds the content to req.content
-    app.use('/', index);  //uses the req.content when populating the templates. app.use('/editor', mve.routes()); //add the editor endpoints.
+    app.use('/', index);  //uses the req.content when populating the templates. app.use('/editor', mve.assetsRouter); // add the public assets router app.use('/editor', basicAuth, mve.contentRouter); // add the private content router (behind some kind of authentification)

 Add a json file in the filePath folder with your content data.
+And add the folder assets upload.

 And in the html add :